dqops/dqo/docs/reference/yaml/SensorDefinitionYaml.md

 |default_value|Default value that is used when the sensor returns no rows.
 A row count sensor may return no rows when a GROUP BY condition is added to capture the database server&#x27;s local time zone.
 In order to always return a value, a sensor may have a default value configured.|double| | | |
 |parameters|Additional sensor definition parameters|Dict[string, string]| | | |

-___

-## ParameterDefinitionsListSpec
-List of parameter definitions - the parameters for custom sensors or custom rules.